 - II.
 Relevance to ARPA-E Mission Advancement.
 Project contributes to one or more of ARPA-E's key statutory goals: - a.
 Reduction of U.S. dependence on foreign energy sources; - b.
 Stimulation of domestic manufacturing/U.S. Manufacturing Plan; - c.
 Reduction of energy-related emissions; - d.
 Increase in U.S. energy efficiency; - e.
 Enhancement of U.S. economic and energy security; or - f.
-Promotion of U.S. advanced energy technologies competitiveness.

-III.
-Synergy of Public and Private Efforts.

-- a.
-Avoids duplication and overlap with other publicly or privately funded projects; - b.
-Promotes increased coordination with nongovernmental entities for demonstration of technologies and research applications to facilitate technology transfer; or - c.
+Promotion of U.S. advanced energy technologies competitiveness. - III.
+Synergy of Public and Private Efforts. - a.
+Avoids duplication and overlap with other publicly or privately funded projects; - Promotes increased coordination with nongovernmental entities for demonstration of technologies and research applications to facilitate technology transfer; or - c.
 Increases unique research collaborations. - IV.
 Low likelihood of other sources of funding.
-High technical and/or financial uncertainty that results in the non-availability of other public, private or internal funding or resources to support the project. - V. High Project Impact Relative to Project Cost.
+High technical and/or financial uncertainty that results in the non-availability of other public, private or internal funding or resources to support the project. - V. High-Leveraging of Federal Funds.
+Project leverages Federal funds to optimize advancement of programmatic goals by proposing cost share above the required minimum or otherwise accessing scarce or unique resources. - VI.
+High Project Impact Relative to Project Cost.